-Are you curious about people’s behavior?
-Are you interested in how diverse groups interact?
+Curious about people’s behavior?
+Interested in how diverse groups interact?
 Do you like collecting data and conducting statistical research?
 If so, you should pursue a Bachelor of Arts degree in Sociology at the University of North Texas.

 A Sociology degree can prepare you for numerous careers in human services and corporations or for an entry-level research job as an interviewer or statistician.
 You can work as a social worker, career or family counselor, parole or probation officer, or in a community service area.
 Related careers are available in: